Willseph/raspystat/README.md

 In order for your sensor Pi to sense the ambient temperature around it, it must be connected to a temperature sensor compoment.
 This project uses the inexpensive *DS18B20* component (about $2.50 USD each from [Amazon](https://www.amazon.com/Industry-Park-DS18B20-Thermometer-Temperature/dp/B01IVMJ1L2)), but the `sensor.py` file could be modified to use any sort of GPIO-connected sensor.

 **[Click here to visit Adafruit's tutorial on how to connect the DS18B20 temperature sensor to a Raspberry Pi](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing/)**.
-You will not need any of the sample code from that tutorial for ThermoPi, but the device must be visible via the `/sys/bus/w1` OneWire interface by adding this line to your Pi's `/boot/config.txt` file and rebooting the Pi:
+You will not need any of the sample code from that tutorial for Raspystat, but the device must be visible via the `/sys/bus/w1` OneWire interface by adding this line to your Pi's `/boot/config.txt` file and rebooting the Pi:

 ```
 dtoverlay=w1-gpio